The Chair of Governors is Ms Nicole Sharp c/o St Peter’s School, St Catherine’s Road, Bournemouth BH6 4AH

 I joined the teaching staff of St Peter’s in 1980 as a Senior Teacher responsible for Pastoral Care and in 1989 was appointed Deputy Head of the School.
 In 1993 I was appointed Headteacher of Kingsleigh School in North Bournemouth.

-I am now semi-retired and was appointed a Foundation Governor and Chair the Student Welfare and Catholicity Committee.
+I am now semi-retired and was appointed a Foundation Governor.
+I Chair the Student Welfare and Catholicity Committee, with specific responsibility for Section 48 matters, and I also sit on the Pay Committee.

 I was elected as a Parent Governor in January 2019.
 I have been a primary school teacher for 18 years and am currently the special educational needs and disabilities coordinator (SENDCO) at another local school.
 I have 2 children, one of whom is in the Primary phase of St Peter’s.
-I sit on the Student Welfare and Catholicity Committee.
+I sit on the Student Welfare and Catholicity Committee and the Appraisal Panel.

 I have acted as a Co-opted Governor since 2009 and I sit on the Finance, Resources and Premises Committee where I report on site matters.